GitLab-Templates/Serverless-Framework/README.md

 #### Unit Tests

 For the serverless backend, unit tests live with the src files as `srcFile.test.js`.
-The unit tests use the serverless jest plugin and lambda wrapper to simulate events to the functions and validate their outputs.
+The unit tests use the `serverless-jest-plugin` and lambda wrapper to simulate events to the functions and validate their outputs.

-#### Integration Tests
+#### Feature Tests

-Integration tests live in the folder `integrationTests`.
+Feature tests live in the folder `featureTests`.
 Those tests allow us to spin up serverless offline as a service and make requests against it and validate the results of those requests.

+Feature test double as post deploy tests when the env variable `STACK_JSON_FILE` is specified with the path to the file generated on deployment (`stack.json`), see in `gitlab-ci.yml`.

-A typical integration test will look something like:
+A typical feature test will look something like:

 ```javascript
 // This helper provides access to the serverless process and an axios instance